 You can also plan, and we’d argue must plan, for events outside of your control that could threaten or destroy your business.
 (Your family’s financial security in case of your death or disability is primarily the concern of estate planning.)
 These events include your death, disability or retirement.
 They include involuntary transfers due to divorce (yours or a partner’s) and business disputes among owners.
 We call planning for all of these events Succession Planning.

-Small Business Succession Planning In Seven Steps
+The Seven Steps Of Small Business Succession Planning In Maryland

 Step 1: We Begin With You

 Be it small business succession planning, exit planning or financial planning, at Obsidian we begin with one question: What are your life goals?
 Everything we do is focused on your answer.

 So, in succession planning, we combine life goals with personal goals as well.
 What lifestyle do you want for yourself and your family?
 What activities or relationships make your life meaningful?
 What do you want your legacy to be?

 Only then do we assess the threats, opportunities and strengths of your business, and whatever plan you may have created to protect your business and grow your wealth.

 Armed with an understanding of the personal and financial goals you’ve set for yourself and your business, we quantify your current business and non-business resources.
 That’s the baseline we expect you to use to measure our performance.
 For some owners, it is also their first objective assessment of the value of their business!

 We will work with a certified valuation analyst or other consultant who specializes in valuing businesses to establish a current business value and set up realistic models to project future business cash flow.
 These projections are key to decisions about which formula to use should a triggering event (death, disability, divorce, retirement, etc.) occur.